draeder/good-tracker-servers/README.md

         trackers.push(ans.data)
     })
     console.log(trackers)
-    // do something with the array of trackers
+    // do something with the trackers array
-    // perhaps pass into a webtorrent script to announce a new webtorrent or infohash })
+    // perhaps pass into a webtorrent script to fetch a webtorrent or infohash })
   .catch(err => console.error(err))
 </script>